LOLIPO1233PI/Compass-readable/README.md

-Pascgolf is a golfing language based of Pascal
+Compass is a language based of Pascal.
+Created by Thevitebsk (or gaham)